 Operating Activities: Cash provided by operating activities consists of net income adjusted for non-cash expenses and changes in operating assets and liabilities.
-Adjustments include the loss from our divestiture of BMS, depreciation expense on property, plant and equipment, amortization of intangible assets, share-based compensation expense, and deferred income taxes.
-Our net cash flows provided by operating activities in 2016 totaled \$24.5 million compared to \$21.5 million in 2015.
-Cash provided by operating activities also was impacted by changes in current assets and liabilities which included increases in accounts receivable of \$4.6 million, accounts payable of \$5.7 million and deferred profit of \$3.3 million and decreases in inventories of \$4.6 million and income taxes payable of \$2.0 million.
-The increase in accounts receivable resulted from increased business volume and a sequential increase in product shipments in the fourth quarter of 2016.
-The increase in accounts payable resulted from increased business volume in the fourth quarter of 2016 and the timing of payments made to our suppliers.
-Deferred profit increased as a result of the deferral of revenue related to equipment shipments in accordance with our revenue recognition policy.
-Inventories decreased as a result of product shipments and improved inventory and supply chain management and income taxes payable decreased as a result of payments made.
+These adjustments include depreciation expense on property, plant and equipment, share-based compensation expense, amortization of intangible assets, deferred income taxes, mark-to-market charge on the Kita contingent consideration, amortization of inventory step-up and the loss from our divestiture of BMS.
+Excluding the impact of the acquisition of Kita, our net cash flows provided by operating activities in 2017 totaled \$39.8 million compared to \$24.5 million in 2016.
+Cash provided by operating activities also was impacted by changes in current assets and liabilities which included increases in inventories of \$12.2 million, accounts receivable of \$3.3 million, and accounts payable of \$4.2 million.
+Material purchases made in advance of product shipments scheduled to occur in the first quarter of 2018 resulted in an increase in our inventories.
+Accounts receivable increased as a result increased business volume and the timing of the resulting cash conversion cycle.
+The increase in accounts payable resulted from increased business volume in the fourth quarter of 2017 and the timing of payments made to our suppliers.

 Investing Activities: Investing cash flows consist primarily of cash used for capital expenditures in support of our business, purchases of investments, proceeds from investment maturities, business acquisitions, asset disposals and business divestitures.
-Our net cash used in investing activities in 2016 totaled \$32.9 million and was primarily the result of \$50.6 million in cash used for purchases of short-term investments offset by \$20.2 million in net proceeds from sales and maturities of short-term investments.
+Our net cash used in investing activities in 2017 totaled \$7.0 million and included \$11.7 million used for the acquisition of Kita.
+The acquisition of Kita was a strategic transaction to expand our total available market, extend our market leadership and broaden our product offerings.
+Investing activities in 2017 were also impacted by \$37.0 million in cash used for purchases of short-term investments offset by \$47.7 million in net proceeds from sales and maturities of short-term investments.
 We invest our excess cash, in an attempt to seek the highest available return while preserving capital, in short-term investments since excess cash may be required for a business-related purpose.
-Additions to property, plant and equipment in 2016 were \$3.5 million and were made to support our operating and development activities.
+Additions to property, plant and equipment in 2017 were \$6.1 million and were made to support our operating and development activities.

-Financing Activities: Cash used in financing activities consisted of amounts distributed to our stockholders in the form of cash dividends.
-During 2016, we paid dividends totaling \$6.4 million, or \$0.24 per common share.
-On February 16, 2017 we announced a cash dividend of \$0.06 per share on our common stock, payable on April 14, 2017 to stockholders of record as of February 28, 2017.
+Financing Activities: Cash flows from financing activities consist primarily of net proceeds from the issuance of common stock under our stock option and employee stock purchase plans and cash used to pay dividends to our stockholders.
+We issue stock options and maintain an employee stock purchase plan as components of our overall employee compensation.
+Net proceeds from the issuance of our common stock under our equity incentive and employee stock purchase plans, totaled \$10.4 million during 2017.
+During 2017, we paid dividends totaling \$6.6 million, or \$0.24 per common share.
+On February 15, 2018, we announced a cash dividend of \$0.06 per share on our common stock, payable on April 13, 2018, to stockholders of record as of February 27, 2018.
 We intend to continue to pay quarterly dividends subject to capital availability and periodic determinations by our Board of Directors that cash dividends are in the best interests of our stockholders.
-Partially offsetting cash used in the payment of dividends were the net proceeds from the issuance of our common stock under our equity incentive and employee stock purchase plans, which totaled \$0.4 million during 2016.
-We issue stock options and maintain an employee stock purchase plan as components of our overall employee compensation.
+During 2017, we repaid \$1.6 million of term loans held by financial institutions.